General Terms and Conditions Consumers

 Article 3 - Applicability

-These General Terms and Conditions apply to every offer made by the Entrepreneur and to every Agreement concluded between the Entrepreneur and the Consumer.
+These General Terms and Conditions apply to every offer from the Entrepreneur and to every Agreement concluded between the Entrepreneur and the Consumer.
 Before the Agreement is concluded, the text of these General Terms and Conditions will be made available to the Consumer.
-If this is not reasonably possible, before the Agreement is concluded, the Contractor will indicate in what way the General Terms and Conditions can be inspected at the Contractor's premises (e.g. on its website) and that, at the Consumer's request, they will be sent free of charge (bymail) as soon as possible.
-The text of these General Terms and Conditions, which will be made available to the Consumer electronically, can be stored by the Consumer in a simple manner on a Durable Data Carrier.
-If one or more individual provisions in these General Terms and Conditions or in the Distance Contract between the Company and the Consumer prove to be invalid, this will not affect the validity of the remaining provisions of the General Terms and Conditions or the validity of the Distance Contract of which the General Terms and Conditions form part.
-The parties shall replace the provision(s) in question by one or more new provisions, the purport of which corresponds as far as possible to the original provision(s).
+If this is not reasonably possible, the Entrepreneur will indicate, before the Agreement is concluded, in what way the General Terms and Conditions can be viewed at the Entrepreneur (for example, on his website) and that they will be sent to the Consumer as soon as possible free of charge (by e-mail) at the Consumer's request.
+The text of these general terms and conditions, which will be made available to the Consumer electronically, can be easily stored by the Consumer on a Durable data carrier.
+These General Terms and Conditions are deemed to have been declared applicable as standard terms and conditions of the Entrepreneur to (future) follow-up and/or additional offers, as well as to Distance Agreements and/or the conclusion and/or execution thereof.
+If one or more individual provisions in these General Terms and Conditions or in the Distance Agreement between the Entrepreneur and the Consumer prove to be invalid, this will not affect the validity of the other provisions of the General Terms and Conditions, nor that of the Distance Agreement itself of which the General Terms and Conditions form part.
+The parties will replace the relevant provision(s) with one or more new provisions, the purport of which corresponds as much as possible to the original provision(s).

 Article 4 - The offer

-If an offer has a limited period of validity or is made subject to conditions, this shall be expressly stated in the offer.
+If an offer has a limited period of validity or is made subject to conditions, this will be explicitly stated in the offer.
 The offer contains a complete and accurate description of the products offered.
-The description is sufficiently detailed to enable a proper assessment of the offer by the Consumer.
+The description is sufficiently detailed to enable the Consumer to make a proper assessment of the offer.
 If the Entrepreneur uses images, these are a true representation of the products offered.
 Obvious mistakes or obvious errors in the offer do not bind the Entrepreneur.
-Each offer contains such information that it is clear to the Consumer what rights and obligations are attached to the acceptance of the offer.
+Each offer contains such information that it is clear to the Consumer what rights and obligations are attached to accepting the offer.

 Article 5 - The Agreement